|

 In addition to me, the office staff

-consisted of Cdr.
-John Pagonelli who was
+consisted of CDR John Pagonelli who was

 the Flag Secretary, a very sharp Third